FoxIO-LLC/blog/_posts/2024-10-14-introducing-eva-the-employee-verification-app.md

 ## Conclusion

 The Employee Verification App (EVA) empowers every employee with the ability to validate that any other employee is who they say they are, in seconds.
 EVA solves employee AI and voice phishing and assists in incident response and company policy enforcement.
+The solution to phishing is not user education, it’s in giving users the tools they need to stop the threat.

 EVA is free to use for 90 days.
 After that, use promo code “EARLY” at checkout to lock in EVA at $0.25/user/month for life.
 This promotional price will never increase for organizations that sign up in 2024.